sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 This draft defers to {{-sacmt}} for terms and definitions.

 # Architectural Discovery
-The generic approach proposed herein recognizes the need to pull information from existing state collection mechanisms, and makes every attempt to respect {{RFC7632}} and {{RFC8248}}.
+The generic approach proposed herein recognizes the need to obtain information from existing state collection mechanisms, and makes every attempt to respect {{RFC7632}} and {{RFC8248}}.
 At the foundation of any architecture are entities, or components, that need to communicate.
 They communicate by sharing information, where, in a given flow one or more components are consumers of information and one or more components are providers of information.

 ~~~~~~~~~~
 +----------+      +------+   +------------+